Allegro-FM-CAT/Allegro-FM-application-for-materials-property/README.md

 (Important message: The finetune script here is CPU-only version with smaller dataset and batch size for TEST PURPOSE ONLY!)

 ## 5. Preliminary results

+### Base Model test for MACE, UMA and Nequip for Ni FCC unit structure
 - Lattice parameter prediction with MACE and UMA models for Ni FCC unit structure
 <table>
   <tr>